DataWraith/notelog/src/mcp/server_instructions.md

 # NoteLog

-This server allows you to record Markdown notes with tags.
+This server allows you to record and search Markdown notes with tags.

 ## Creating Notes